predictionmachine/pm-github-actions/README.md

 ### Things to remember:
 - Please make sure to replace `CC_TEST_REPORTER_ID` with your respective repo reporter id. (can find on code climate portal)
 - If you want to integrate `main.yml` to your repo then make sure to copy this file and move to `.github/workflows/` directory.
-- If you want to make conditional run (stage wise/sequential) for your existing workflow after a suceesful execution of `main.yml` workflow then include following yml code in your existing workflow file:
+- If you want to make conditional run (stage wise/sequential) for your existing workflow after a successful execution of `main.yml` workflow then include following yml code in your existing workflow file:

 ```yaml
 on: